totallyNotAdrien/mastermind/README.md

 accuracy of the guess after each attempt to crack the code.

 This is a 1-player version where the other player is the computer
-and the the player breaking the code has 12 attempts to do so.
+and the player breaking the code has 12 attempts to do so.
 More information is found in-game

 ## Play the game